Introduction

 šŸš€ Mission: Open-Source Forensic Excellence

 Crow Eye targets to be the open-source solution for analyzing and correlating forensic data.
-Our goal is to provide investigators with tools that deliver the most critical information as quickly as possible, enabling them to:
+Our goal is to provide investigators with engines that deliver the most critical information as quickly as possible, enabling them to:

 • Answer key questions faster: What happened?
 When?
 Who was involved?